 trade secret is required.

 Section 4: First-Aid Measures - This section describes the initial care that should be given by untrained responders to an individual who has been exposed to the chemical.
-The required information consists of:
+Click on the button to see the required information in this section.

 necessary first-aid instructions by relevant routes of exposure (inhalation, skin and eye contact, and ingestion)